NorfairKing/haskell-dangerous-functions/README.md

 If you're using this, you either know what you're doing - in which case you should know better than to use this - or you don't - in which case you definitely shouldn't use it.
 Keep your code simple and just use record field selectors instead.

-This extensions often goes hand in hand with lens usage, which should also be discouraged, see above.
+This extension often goes hand in hand with lens usage, which should also be discouraged, see above.

 ### Unsafe functions
 #### `unsafePerformIO`